rodrigohenriquerc/fooling-around/README.md

 ### Track Location

-- Start/stop tracking location by pressing on a button
+- Control location tracking through a button
-- Location data collected will be stored in a local database
+- Save the collected data in a local database